gramineproject/gramine/Documentation/index.rst

 application to the SGX environment.
 For more information, refer to the :doc:`sgx-intro` article.

-This page provides an overview of this site.
+This page provides an overview of this documentation.
 Each section is outlined below with a brief explanation and links to specific sub-sections.
 This page mimics the table of contents in the left-side menu.

 Gramine deployment options
 --------------------------